 As a coach, part of your journey to coaching mastery is to realize that there are a million different doses from exercise; everyone responds differently.
 When you realize this and begin examining the current fitness market you will notice a gap.

 Most coaches do not understand what influences the response to exercise.
 In fact, they focus on creativity over effectiveness.
 This gives you an opportunity to create a lasting career in the fitness industry by learning how to create effective programs.
-Learn our system of personalized fitness coaching that puts an emphasis on results over creativity in our free coaching course, The Coach’s Toolkit.
+Learn our system of personalized fitness coaching that puts an emphasis on results over creativity in our free coaching course, The Professional Coaching Blueprint.